wafsek/trafikk-lights/README.md

 	- Only the server can decide what state the traffic light is in (Idle or Running).
 	- Only the server can change the time intervals in the sequence of which the lights change.

-Description of the inner workings of the software and packages.

-descriptions of all the project, and all sub-modules and libraries

-3.copyright and licensing information (or "Read LICENSE")
+3. copyright and licensing information.

+    Traffic lights simulator .
+A simple traffic lights simulation using sockets.
+    Copyright (C) 2016 Baljit Singh Sarai ,Adrian Siim Melsom, Kim Long Vu

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 4.Instruction to grab the documentation
+    javadocs/index.html

-Authors and contributors .
+5.Authors and contributors .

     Baljit Singh Sarai
     Adrian Siim Melsom
     Kim Long Vu
     Anh Thu Phan Le